Toward Robust LLM-Based Judges: Taxonomic Bias Evaluation and Debiasing Optimization: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Key R\&D Program of China (Grant No. 2024YFC3809100), the National Natural Science Foundation of China (Grant Nos.
-62276077, 62376075, 62376076), the Department of Science and Technology of Heilongjiang Province (Grant No. ZY04JD04), and the MOE Key Laboratory of Cognitive Intelligence and Content Security (Grant No. 10120251103, Harbin Institute of Technology).
+This work was supported by the National Key R\&D Program of China (Grant No. 2024YFC3809100), the National Natural Science Foundation of China (Grant No. 62276077, 62376075, 62376076), the Natural Science Foundation of Heilongjiang Province (Grant No. ZL2025F004), and the MOE Key Laboratory of Cognitive Intelligence and Content Security (Grant No. 10120251103, Harbin Institute of Technology).